 A failure of a Gateway is not indicated via the GUI.
-Secondary effects, i.e. order deletions of non-persistent standard orders will be visible in the order views.
+Secondary effects, i.e. order deletions of non-persistent standard orders will be visible in the Own Orders view.

 If an active ETI session is disconnected, for any reason, the participant application should reconnect to another LF Gateway (IP addresses are listed in the network access guide).